qlik-oss/after-work.js/docs/unit.md

 A set of CLI commands are included in after-work.js to execute different test runners and tools.

 ### aw-test-runner (node.js)
 `aw-test-runner` is the default test runner for running unit tests with **Mocha** (using node.js).
-Appending the argument **cover** will trigger nyc to instrument the code before running the tests and make it possible to get test coverage.
+Appending the `cover` argument triggers nyc to instrument the code before the tests are executed and makes it possible to get test coveragee.
 ```
 aw-test-runner [cover] ./test/unit
 ```

 ##### Arguments
-  * `cover`: This will instrument the code and report the test coverage
+  * `cover`: Instruments the code and reports the test coverage
-  * `-w`: Watch files for changes which triggers a re-run. (coverage will only be reported after finished test run)
+  * `-w`: Watch files for changes which triggers a re-run. (not suitable to use with `cover` since coverage will only be reported on test end.)
   * `--opts <file>`: path for mocha options file
-  * `--debug`: The script will 'break' on the very first line.
-Use the url chrome://inspect to attach to the debug session.
-It will also show the exact command that will be executed with all arguments
+  * `--debug`: The script 'breaks' on the very first line.
+The debug session is attached with URL: chrome://inspect.
+Also shows the exact command, including all arguments, that is executed.

 #### Usage recommendations for Nyc together with babel
 If you are using babel as transpiler it's recommended to [set up the project](https://github.com/istanbuljs/nyc#use-with-babel-plugin-istanbul-for-babel-support) with the `babel-plugin-istanbul` and the `cross-env` npm modules.